-7. The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 1 below for the period 2014 to 2016.
+7. The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 1 below for the period 2015 to 2017.
 The data on the number of OCPF plant sites in each State Party is based on the information declared by States Parties.
-In 2016 as in 2015 and 2014, the Secretariat conducted 169 OCPF inspections.
+In 2017, as in 2016 and 2015, the Secretariat conducted 169 OCPF inspections.

-FIGURE 1: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2014 TO 2016)
+FIGURE 1: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2015 TO 2017)

 - 8. In order to provide more clarity with respect to the methodology currently used, only the analysis for the last three years is included in Figure 1 above.
 The number of inspectable OCPF plant sites is presented on a linear scale, and a trend-line analysis is added to depict the correlation between the number of inspectable plant sites and the number of inspections received for the same three-year period. - 9.
 From this analysis, several facts can be observed, which are common to all three years: - (a) the number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party; - (b) in accordance with the provisions of paragraph 13 of Part IX of the Verification Annex to the Chemical Weapons Convention (hereinafter "the Verification Annex"), within a State Party there is an upper limit to the combined number of inspections per year received under both Parts VIII (Schedule 3) and IX (OCPF) of the Verification Annex.
-While the selection of plant sites under both Parts of the Verification Annex is determined by a random selection process, in some States Parties the total number of inspections reached the limit, causing the reallocation of inspections to other States Parties and subsequently distorting the positive correlation for the higher end of the graph; and

-(c) the random selection process makes use of a probabilistic methodology that takes into account both the characteristics of the plant sites and the activities carried out there.
+While the selection of plant sites under both Parts of the Verification Annex is determined by a random selection process, in some States Parties the total number of inspections reached the limit, causing the reallocation of inspections to other States Parties and subsequently distorting the positive correlation for the higher end of the graph; and the random selection process makes use of a probabilistic methodology that takes into account both the characteristics of the plant sites and the activities carried out there.
 Therefore, States Parties with a similar number of inspectable plant sites received a comparable number of inspections, but varying within a limited range.
-For instance, States Parties declaring between 75 and 132 plant sites received between five and seven inspections in 2016.
+For instance, States Parties declaring between 100 and 150 plant sites received between seven and nine inspections in 2017.

-Geographical distribution of OCPF plant sites and inspections in 2016
+Geographical distribution of OCPF plant sites and inspections in 2017

 10. The geographical distribution of plant sites and inspections among regional groups is shown in Figure 2 below.
-The chart on the left shows the share of inspectable plant sites in each regional group in 2016, based on the information declared by States Parties as at 6 November 2015.
-The chart on the right shows the share of inspections in 2016 conducted in each regional group, out of a total of 169 inspections.
+The chart on the left shows the share of inspectable plant sites in each regional group in 2017, based on the information declared by States Parties as at 9 November 2016.
+The chart on the right shows the share of inspections in 2017 conducted in each regional group, out of a total of 169 inspections.

-FIGURE 2: COMPARISON OF THE REGIONAL DISTRIBUTION OF PLANT SITES AND INSPECTIONS (BASED ON THE INFORMATION DECLARED BY STATES PARTIES AS AT 6 NOVEMBER 2015)
+FIGURE 2: COMPARISON OF THE REGIONAL DISTRIBUTION OF PLANT SITES AND INSPECTIONS (BASED ON THE INFORMATION DECLARED BY STATES PARTIES AS AT 9 NOVEMBER 2016)